-A ball dropped by the referee to restart the game after they have purposely stopped play for a no-penalty situation.
+A ball dropped by the referee, generally between 2 players, 1 from each team, to restart the game after they have purposely stopped play for a no-penalty situation.
 The ball is dropped at the spot where the ball was when play was stopped.